Segerberg/PRISE_CHAT/README.md

 # PRISE CHAT
-A support chat application for integration with qualtrics thorugh embedding `<iframe>` Used to communicate with research participants during live lab data collections in the PRISE research project
+A support chat application for integration with qualtrics through embedding `<iframe>` Used to communicate with research participants during live lab data collections in the PRISE research project

 [https://www.gu.se/forskning/prise](https://www.gu.se/forskning/prise)

+#Code
+Prise chat uses a python flask backend with socket.io for message transport.
+The docker container fires up a gunicorn server with eventlet for socket support.

 # Deployment
 PRISE CHAT is deployed for production in University of Gothenburgs